Whole30 Blackened Shrimp Tacos

 • 1/4 tsp black pepper, freshly ground

-• 12 large butter lettuce leaves, for serving as taco shells
+• 8 butter lettuce leaves, or grain-free tortillas, for serving

 Instruction